dynamsoft-docs/capture-vision-docs-mobile/introduction/index.md

 - Control the camera (open/close).
 - Change the Basic properties of the camera such as resolution, focus points.
+- Enable or disable the enhanced features such as frame sharpness filter, sensor filter, fast mode, etc.
 - Set a scan region that determines the region of interest.
 - Add graphic elements on the UI view to enhance the interaction.
 For example, highlight the barcode or detected quad areas.